petertengg/petertengg.github.io/Programming/_posts/2025-08-12-how-i-built-my-personal-site-with-jekyll-and-minimal-mistakes-part-3.md

 ## Introduction

 This is the third and final part of a three-post series, where I sum up the journey of building my website.
-If you haven't, make sure to read [Part 1: Setup and Design Decisions](/programming/2025-07-29-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-1) and [Part 2: Custom Implementation and Plugins](/programming/2025-08-05-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-2).
+If you haven't, make sure to read {% include link.html key="programming_personal_site_1" text="Part 1: Setup and Design Decisions" %} and {% include link.html key="programming_personal_site_2" text="Part 2: Custom Implementation and Plugins" %}.
 In this part, the site will finally go live!
 I will share a useful checklist for pre- and post-publishing, based on my experiences, and we will conclude the series with my final thoughts.

 ## Publishing